Logeswaran123/BackgroundSwap/README.md

 # The Traveller
-An application that changes the background of a person using segmentaton mask.
+An application that changes the background of a person using segmentation mask.

 ## Description :scroll:
 ** TODO **